 This method involves cleaning each crystal on a fully assembled chandelier.
 It has the advantage of being a quicker method.
 You might not reach every speck of dust, but if the gaps in your chandelier cleaning schedule aren’t too large, this shouldn’t be a problem.

-Hint: Make sure you move around the chandelier; don’t turn the chandelier around so you can reach it.
-If your chandelier can’t be lowered to a reachable height, it means more trips up and down the ladder, but it’s important to avoid any loosening of the chandelier’s fittings.
+Hint: You should not turn the chandelier around so you can reach it.
+Make sure you move around the chandelier.
+If it can’t be lowered to a reachable height, this will means more trips up and down the ladder, but it’s important to avoid any loosening of the chandelier’s fittings.